supervisely/developer-portal/app-development/create-export-app/create-export-app-from-template.md

 ---
 description: >-
-  Step-by-step tutorial of how to create custom export app from SDK export template class `sly.app.Export`.
+  A step-by-step tutorial of how to create custom export app from SDK export template class `sly.app.Export`.
 ---

 # Create export app from template